Elena Dementieva: 2009: Two Slam semifinals, career-high No. 3 ranking

-Dementieva began her season by winning the ASB Classic in Auckland.
+Dementieva began her season by winning the Auckland Open.
 Seeded first, she reached the final where she defeated unseeded Elena Vesnina in the final in straight sets.
-The following week at the Medibank International in Sydney, Dementieva defeated Agnieszka Radwańska in the quarterfinals and upset top-seeded Serena Williams in the semifinals in two sets.
+The following week at the Sydney International, Dementieva defeated Agnieszka Radwańska in the quarterfinals and upset top-seeded Serena Williams in the semifinals in two sets.
 She then won her second consecutive tournament by defeating compatriot and second-seeded Dinara Safina in the final.

-Dementieva was seeded fourth at the Australian Open and was one of three players who had a chance of being ranked world No. 1 at the end of this tournament.
+Dementieva was seeded fourth at the Australian Open and was one of three players who had a chance of being ranked world No. 1 at the end of the tournament.
 Dementieva's 15-match winning streak ended in the semifinals when she lost to Serena Williams in two straight sets after Dementieva had led 3–0 in the second set.

 Playing for Russia in Fed Cup in Moscow, Dementieva defeated Zhang Shuai, helping Russia to a 5–0 win over the Chinese.

 At the Open GdF Suez tournament in Paris, Dementieva advanced to her third final of the year.
 Amélie Mauresmo then defeated Dementieva in the final in three sets.
 At the Premier 5 Dubai Championships, she lost to Venus Williams in the quarterfinals.

-Dementieva's next tournament was the BNP Paribas Open in Indian Wells, which was the first Premier Mandatory event of the year.
-After receiving a bye in the first round, she was upset by the Czech Republic's Petra Cetkovská.
-At the Sony Ericsson Open, another Premier Mandatory event, Dementieva was seeded fourth but committed 45 unforced errors, while losing to 13th seeded Caroline Wozniacki in the fourth round.
+Dementieva's next tournament was the Indian Wells Open, which was the first Premier Mandatory event of the year.
+After receiving a bye in the first round, she was upset by Petra Cetkovská.
+At the Miami Open, another Premier Mandatory event, Dementieva was seeded fourth but committed 45 unforced errors, while losing to 13th seeded Caroline Wozniacki in the fourth round.
 Despite the loss, she achieved her highest career singles ranking of world No. 3.
 By reaching the top 3, she became the sixth Russian to do so.

 Dementieva began the spring clay-court season at the Family Circle Cup in Charleston, a Premier event.
 She lost there in the semifinals Wozniacki in a nearly three-hour match.
 Dementieva survived a 2–5 deficit in the second set and saved three consecutive match points on her own serve at 3–5 in that set.
 At the Porsche Tennis Grand Prix, another Premier event, she reached her second consecutive semifinal where she lost to the eventual champion Svetlana Kuznetsova.
 Dementieva was seeded third for the Madrid Open but was upset by former world No. 1, Amélie Mauresmo, in the third round.
 At the French Open, Dementieva lost to Samantha Stosur in the third round.